hnryjmes/well-grounded-rubyist/README.md

 * Creating multiple objects with classes / Setting and reading object state / Automating creation of attribute read and write methods / Class inheritance mechanics / Syntax and semantics of Ruby constants

+* instance methods, singleton methods

+* defining the same method twice

+* "When you override a method, the new version takes precedence."

+* how to avoid hard-coding values into every object?

+* "Information and data associated with a particular object embodies the state of the object."

+* Instance variables!

 *